How to Mount S3 bucket on EC2 Linux Instance

 where, “your_bucketname” = the name of your S3 bucket that you have created on AWS S3, use_cache = to use a directory for its cache purpose, allow_other= to allow other users to write to the mount-point, uid= uid of the user/owner of the mountpoint (can also add “-o gid=1001” for group), mp_umask= to remove other users permission. multireq_max= parameter to send request to s3 bucket, /mys3bucket= mountpoint where the bucket will be mounted.

 You can make an entry in /etc/rc.local to automatically remount after reboot.
-Find the s3fs binary file by “which” command and make the entry before the “exit 0” line as below.
+Find the s3fs binary file by the “which” command and make the entry before the “exit 0” line as below.

-b) Bucket name with dot(.):
+b) Bucket name with a dot(.):

 where, “your_bucketname” = the name of your S3 bucket that you have created on AWS S3, use_cache = to use a directory for its cache purpose, allow_other= to allow other users to write to the mount-point, uid= uid of the user/owner of the mountpoint (can also add “-o gid=1001” for group), mp_umask= to remove other users permission. multireq_max= parameter to send request to s3 bucket, /mys3bucket= mountpoint where the bucket will be mounted .